-- Courses must include at least five courses from one department/program, five divided between two other departments/programs and a one-semester course, SPC 490.
+- Courses must include at least five courses from one department/program, five divided between two other departments/programs and a one-semester independent study, SPC 490.
 Courses may include additional research (490) courses, Directed Readings and pre-approved courses taken at other institutions, including study abroad courses.
 The total number of courses may not exceed 16.

 - The proposal must also include the signatures of a primary adviser, a secondary adviser and the official academic adviser to Special Studies majors.
 The primary adviser is usually a member of the department/program in which five or more courses are taken.

 - When the proposed major intersects with programs such as Africana Studies, International Studies, Comparative Literary Studies, Science, Technology and Society, or Women’s, Gender and Sexuality Studies, the major should be designed in consultation with that program and approved by the program chairperson.

 - A student must submit a copy of the approved proposal and a course projection sheet to the Registrar’s Office.